riskframe/ai-rmm/framework/govern-1.6.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Govern 1.6
-## Govern 1.6: Mechanisms are in place to inventory AI systems and are resourced according to organizational risk priorities.
+> Mechanisms are in place to inventory AI systems and are resourced according to organizational risk priorities. [@playbook]

 ### Govern 1.6.1.
 Inventory AI systems.